SolightAI/monorepo/wapp/api/README.md

-# Test Manager API
+# Laneo API

-This is the backend API for the Test Manager Application, built with FastAPI and PostgreSQL.
+This is the backend API for the Laneo Application, built with FastAPI and PostgreSQL.
 It provides endpoints for managing products, epics, features, tests, bugs, and more.

 ## Architecture